infinera/terraform-infinera-ipm-modules/example-use-cases/ns/README.md

 | fec_iterations          | string | undefined, standard, turbo |    |                                               |
 | fec_iterations          | number | -3500 to 0          |           |                                               |

 # Constellation Network Profiles
-The profiles are the common setup that system and/or user defined profiles for network and module configurations.
+The profiles are the common system and/or user defined settings for network and module configurations.
+There are two supported profiles: **Network Configuration Profile** and **Module Configuration Profile**.
 These profiles are available to be used in the constellation network intents to allow the user creating network with the same configuration without repeating the same configuration settings in the intent.
 In addition, the user can override the profile settings in the intent as desired.
 The profiles are supported for Constellation Network are: Network Profile, Network configuration profile, and Module configuration profile.
 ```
 Network Profile --------|------------> Network's config profile ------> Network's configuration settings